African All Stars Transfer News & Rumours: Chelsea open to Ziyech sale

 West Ham United have announced the release of Sean Adarkwa, Olatunji Akinola, and Joshua Okotcha.

-The players’ contracts will not be renewed when it expire at the end of June and will thus, become free transfers.
+Their contracts will not be renewed when they expire at the end of June and they will thus become free transfers.

 Anglo-Nigeria Akinola spent the 2020-21 season on loan with Leyton Orient, Ghanaian Adarkwa made 14 appearances in Premier League 2 last season while Okotcha featured in nine league games before his departure.